 Things To Do in Merimbula

-With picture-perfect beaches, fairytale-like backcountry, and an array of cafes and restaurants to visit, Merimbula has become a favorite getaway spot for thousands of Australians.
+With picture-perfect beaches, fairytale-like backcountry, and an array of cafes and restaurants to visit, Merimbula has become a favourite getaway spot for thousands of Australians.

 Families will enjoy the Potoroo Palace, an animal sanctuary where you can wander among the kangaroos, hang out with koalas, and learn about what you can do to preserve their natural habitats.
 A walk to the Pinnacles, an easy stroll suitable for people of all ages, will guide you through some stunning scenery.
 If your walk leaves you feeling peckish, be sure to check out the restaurants around Market Street – the food is to die for.